APeFerreira/self-hosting/wireguard/README.md

 ## Full vs. Split tunnel

 The default configuration (which is the recommended configuration) for all VPN profiles is Split Tunnel.
-If you wish to route all your traffic through the VPN (Full Tunnel), edit the **Allowed IPs** on your Client Profile on your device to read `0.0.0.0/0, ::/0`.
+If you wish to route all your traffic through the VPN (Full Tunnel), edit the **Allowed IPs** on your Client Profile on your device to read `0.0.0.0/0, ::/0`. -> IN FACT IT'S MORE COMPLEX THAN THIS

 ## Update Host Names (Optional Step)